MicroEJ/docs/PlatformDeveloperGuide/uiIntroduction.rst

 Principle
 =========

-The User Interface Extension features one of the fastest graphical engines, associated with a unique int-based event management system.
+The User Interface Extension features one of the fastest graphics engines, associated with a unique int-based event management system.

 ..
    // Add again next line when ESR 3.0 will be available:It provides :ref:`[MUI] library <esr-specifications>` implementation.